-There’s something to be said for having the right tool for the job.
+There’s something to be said about having the right tool for the job.
 Why break the bank when the simpler and cheaper option will do?
 If you’re looking for a kayak that can handle your weekend outings to the local lake, consider the Pelican Trailblazer 100 NXT.

 The Canadian-based company Pelican has been producing a range of kayaks for over 50 years.
 In addition to recreational kayaks like the Trailblazer 100 NXT, you can also find quality angling and expedition models.

 After my Pelican Trailblazer 100 NXT kayak review, I came away happy with its overall performance on mellow and calm water.
 While not capable of multi-day outings or able to handle rough water conditions, it has impressive maneuverability and the sort of stability you expect from a recreational kayak.

 - A price-efficient model that gets you on the water for cheap